 There's something genuinely unusual about this story.
 Newell didn't step back because he lost interest or because the business side of running Steam consumed his time (though it certainly did).
 He stepped back because the social dynamics of his own success made meaningful creative contribution impossible.

-You'll want to read GamesRadar+'s full breakdown of the Kiwi Talkz interview for the complete context around Weier's comments, including how this dynamic played out during Portal 2's development specifically.
+Weier's full comments in the Kiwi Talkz interview provide additional context about how this dynamic played out during Portal 2's development specifically.

 What makes Valve's output interesting is that the games it does release, Half-Life: Alyx being the most recent major example, still carry a distinct creative identity.
 Whether that identity survives long-term without Newell in the room arguing for ideas, only to have everyone nod along, is a question the studio has apparently been living with for over a decade.
 For more on how game studios handle creative leadership, make sure to check out more: